castorini/anserini/docs/experiments-msmarco.md

  --collection_path=${DATA_DIR}/collection.tsv --output_folder=${DATA_DIR}/collection_jsonl
 ```

-The above script should generate 9 jsonl files in ${DATA_DIR}/collection_jsonl, each with 1M lines/docs (except for the last one, which should have 841,823 lines).
+The above script should generate 9 jsonl files in `${DATA_DIR}/collection_jsonl`, each with 1M lines (except for the last one, which should have 841,823 lines).

 We can now index these docs as a `JsonCollection` using Anserini: